Program overview

 • Mechanical Claims Processor: Evaluates mechanical breakdown claims for various types of vehicles, ensuring accurate assessments.

-• Parts Specialist: Manages inventory and assists customers in selecting the right parts for their vehicles.
+• Parts Specialist: Manages inventory and assists customers in selecting the right parts for diesel machinery and vehicles.

 These roles highlight the diverse opportunities available to graduates, allowing them to contribute significantly to the heavy-duty service industry.